afshinrahimi/mmner/README.md

 You can download the datasets from from https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN

+If you want to automatically download the dataset using wget/curl use this link instead: https://www.dropbox.com/s/12h3qqog6q4bjve/panx_dataset.tar?dl=0

 If you use the datasets please cite:
 Pan, Xiaoman, et al. "Cross-lingual name tagging and linking for 282 languages."
 Proceedings of the 55th Annual Meeting of the Association